Chad Grueter 140x200

 4. To expose talented PhD scientists to the field of hematology and train them for careers as independent investigators.

 Since the last renewal, the training program has undergone a transition to an expanded leadership team and several new initiatives have been instituted.
-These include the establishment of mentoring committees and individualized development plans for all trainees, an expanded emphasis to provide didactic and mentored training opportunities in translational science, and the implementation of several new strategies to improve diversity among trainees.
+These include the establishment of mentoring committees and individualized development plans for all trainees, an expanded emphasis to provide didactic and mentored training opportunities in translational science, and the implementation of several new strategies to improve community among trainees.
 The rich training environment provided by the diverse faculty, extensive laboratory, clinical, and core facilities, and strong institutional support should ensure continued success in attracting and preparing highly qualified postdoctoral trainees for careers in academic hematology.

 For more information contact Dr. Steven Lentz